-Walking distance: 24.5kms Punga Cove Resort to Portage Resort Hotel
+Walking distance: 24.5kms Punga Cove Resort to The Portage

 Approximate walking time is 3 hours.

-Walking distance: 8kms Portage Resort Hotel to Lochmara Lodge
+Walking distance: 8kms The Portage to Lochmara Lodge

 Once again the track follows the ridge climbing up to the highest point on the track at 407m.
 From the summit you have unsurpassed views into the surrounding Sounds.
 Winding down the other side of the hill you will come across the turnoff to Lochmara Lodge.
 Following the Lochmara Lodge track to sea level (about an additional 1km) you will enter the Lochmara Lodge grounds and start to encounter local artwork and statues, of which you have plenty of time to explore later.